achilles-d/parser-compsci308/README.md

 This project implements a development environment that helps users write SLogo programs.

-Names:Saurav Sanjay,
+Names:Abebe Amare,

 ### Timeline

 Start Date:

-Finish Date: 3/6/20
+Finish Date: 3/7/20

-Hours Spent: 100+
+Hours Spent: 80+

 ### Primary Roles

-Saurav: Worked primarily on all front-end.
-Created all front-end components, styled them, and helped ensure they worked properly with the rest of the model.
+I worked on
 ### Resources Used
 Saurav: Used example code from Labs and Professor Duvall's lectures to learn about more javaFX properties.
 Also used more online resources to learn about bindings and properties,